Biga & Poolish: The Pre-Ferment Calculator for Better Pizza Dough

 4. Mature: at 16-18°C for 18-24 hours in a covered container.
 In summer, the lower shelf of the fridge (4-6°C) for 24-36 hours works as an alternative.

-5. Check: ready when the Biga smells distinctly fermented (sour-alcoholic, slightly nutty), volume has grown by a factor of 2-3, and lumps separate easily.
+5. Check: ready when the Biga smells distinctly fermented (sour-alcoholic, slightly nutty), has barely changed in volume (unlike a poolish it does not rise) and shows fine fermentation bubbles inside when torn open.

 Step by step: making a Poolish